patrick-richter/al-folio/_projects/svm_sentiment.md

 In general, SVMs try to find the best hyperplane to split n-dimensional data.
 This approach works well for linearly seperable data.
 However, most real-world problems are nonlinear.
 This is where kernels come into play.
 Kernels transforms linearly inseparable data into a higher-dimensional space, making the data linearly separable again.

 Finding the right kernel with the fitting hyperparameters is the main challenge when designing an SVM classifier.
 Fortunately, Scikit-learn offer the `GridSearchCV` class that helps finding the right hyperparameters.
-You can easily imput your parameter space and the algorithm will output the best hyperparameter combination.
+You can easily input your parameter space and the algorithm will output the best hyperparameter combination.
 In our case, to speed up the process we are only inputting a subsample of the whole dataset.

 <script src="https://gist.github.com/patrick-richter/5f9538480c04afb5d0582b56da9c9fde.js"></script>